2 Quick Changes that will make your HMO more Energy Efficient (and Save you Cash)

 Cost plays a big part in this but it's not just about cost.
 In this day and age, we all have a responsibility to be energy efficient.
 If your tenants don't care about the energy wastage that comes with doing crazy things like running the heating with the windows open in summer then it is your responsibility as a landlord to take control.

-Making these two quick and easy to your HMO is going to save you money.
+Making these two quick and easy to implement changes to your HMO is going to save you money.
 I also hope that this article will help inspire you to think of other things you can do as well.

-Obviously, you can go the full mile and install good windows, roof insulation, loft insulation and I urge that you do that.
+Obviously, you can go the full mile and install good windows from a certified FENSA installer, roof insulation, loft insulation - I urge you to do these things.